 Saving and investing are separate entities from your everyday checking for personal or business.
 It’s still a good idea to have fewer of these accounts to keep things simple.
 You can diversify within the account you open if it is some sort of annuity or mutual fund for example.

 Another odd but interesting point to consider.
 Most loan applications for mortgage, cars, anything you apply for credit on, are only going to have about 2-4 spaces for your asset accounts so that may limit you on showing off where all of your money is.

 In short, you can find a good bank or credit union that will do the job you are looking for without robbing you of precious time keeping track of too many of them.

 Bryce Welker, CPA

-CEO, Crush the CPA Exam
+CEO, CPA Exam Guy

 The average person should have two accounts, a checking, and a savings account